The Best Budget Irons of 2025: 8 Picks Under $650

 • Not as beautiful as some other players irons

 When looking for budget irons, you should always check what the savings look like on gently used iron sets.
 Often with some of the name brands you can go back a generation and score some bargains with some really high quality clubs.
-Some manufacturers, like Callaway, and even second-hand retailers like 2nd Swing Golf, have really good trade in programs, which really benefits golfers who upgrade their equipment regularly.
+Some manufacturers, like Callaway, and even second-hand retailers like 2nd Swing Golf, have great trade in programs, which benefits golfers who upgrade their equipment regularly.

-For the budget-conscious consumer, that means significant savings on equipment that’s often in near new conditions.
+For the budget-conscious consumer, that means significant savings on equipment that’s often in near new condition.
 Such is the case here with Callaway pre-owned Mavrik Pro irons that, depending on the condition rating and specs of the set, you can get from $400 to $600 for a set.
 They were closer to a grand when they were introduced a couple of years ago.

 These irons have a lot of technology wrapped up into them, including an AI-designed Flash Face Cup for distance and forgiveness.
 They also have a tungsten energy core for optimal launch, and urethane microspheres for terrific feel.